 ADHD and Pilot Medical Certification prompts many questions from airmen.
-Many pilots we work with learn about the FAA’s restrictions associated with prior ADHD treatment or diagnosis only after they have started the application process, and are surprised by the stringent process for certification.
+Many pilots we work with learn about the FAA’s restrictions associated with prior ADHD treatment or diagnosis only after their medical has been deferred, and are surprised by the FAA requirements for certification.
 Oftentimes, significant money has been spent on flying lessons by the time medical certification becomes a question.

-Our clients include young students in aviation programs at universities, who have just discovered they have a problem obtaining medical certification, as well as professionals who take the medication as a performance enhancing tool.
+Our clients include licensed pilots who never thought to disclose their childhood ADHD, first time applicants in aviation programs who have just discovered they have a problem obtaining medical certification, as well as professionals who take the medication as a performance enhancing tool.

 A consultation with an aviation attorney can answer your questions, and inform you about the process for FAA medical certification with prior ADHD treatment.